 - How do I use the suggested operators?

-- How to set up your Airflow infrastructure to support running tasks in isolated environments.
+- How do I set up my Airflow infrastructure to support running tasks in isolated environments?

 All of the sample code shown in this webinar can be found in this repo.